chriopter/hugo-autopilot/README.md

 4. [ ] Ensure GitHub Pages is enabled for your repository
 5. [ ] Push changes to your repository

-## Usage
+## Usage Example

-To use Hugo Autopilot in your Hugo site repository, create a single workflow file:
+To use Hugo Autopilot in your Hugo site repository, create a single workflow file as shown in this real-world example from [christopher-eller.de](https://github.com/chriopter/christopher-eller.de):

 ### `.github/workflows/hugo-autopilot.yml`